Abdo-hasen/PHP_Restaurant/README.md

-Here’s the modified `README.md` file based on the directory structure and details you provided:

----

 # Restaurant Management System

 A PHP-based web application for managing restaurant operations, including menu management, order processing, table reservations, and inventory tracking.